©2010-2024 Man on the CouchPrivacy Policy

 There’s a widely supported theory that each of us has a personality that reflects five different factors.
 These factors (helpfully making up the acronym OCEAN) are openness, conscientiousness, extroversion, agreeableness and neuroticism.

+If you give multiple personality tests to someone with a sedentary lifestyle, you find that they become less open to experience over time, they become less extroverted, and they also become more neurotic, says Shane.
 Conversely, if you track someone who is active, they show little to none of the personality changes that are evident in someone who is sedentary.
 They are also much less likely to succumb to the diseases that come with an inactive lifestyle.

 7. Walking is better for our metabolism than going to the gym